"It was 1906, but we screwed the timeline up.

 - In the comics at least, they at least try to explain the roving street gangs and block wars as something more than just Humans Are Bastards.
 Between robots and other forms of automation, nearly all physical labor is done without the need of humans.
 Unfortunately, this also means that there's over an 85% unemployment rate.
 In "an area housing 65 million people, that was barely designed to handle two million."
 Yeah, bad situation.

-- Mad Max 2 (aka Road Warrior) and Mad Max: Beyond Thunderdome both feature examples of post-Apunkalyptic tribes of ne'er-do-wells wearing scavenged post-Apunkalyptic Armor and clothing encountered in the wastelands of the apocalyptic world they inhabit.
-The films pretty much codified the look.
-The original film, despite common misconception, takes place Just Before the End, with the villains simply being a motorcycle gang.
+- Mad Max 2 (aka Road Warrior), Mad Max: Beyond Thunderdome, and Mad Max: Fury Road all feature examples of post-Apunkalyptic tribes of ne'er-do-wells wearing scavenged Post-Apunkalyptic Armor and clothing encountered in the wastelands of the apocalyptic world they inhabit.
+The films are pretty much the Trope Codifiers for the look and setting.
+The first film, despite common misconceptions, takes place Just Before the End, with civilisation just barely still existing and the villains simply being an outlaw biker gang.

 - Things to Come — Where Mad Max codified the trope, the film adaptation of H. G. Wells' 1933 novel The Shape of Things to Come could be the Ur Example in film.
 A world war breaks out in 1940 and lasts for decades, until the humans left alive have long since forgotten why it started, or what peace looks like.
 Most relevant for Wells' depiction of a desolate 1970, with horse-drawn cars and neo-feudal warlords bedecked with animal skins.